-The Ben Boyd National Park and Bell Bird Creek Nature Reserve: Draft Amendment to Plan of Management – Light to Light Walk Improvements is available for review and comment until 26 August 2019.
+The Ben Boyd National Park and Bell Bird Creek Nature Reserve: Draft Amendment to Plan of Management – Light to Light Walk Improvements closed for comment 26 August 2019.

-Public exhibition of the draft plan amendment provides an important opportunity for members of the community to have a say in the management of Ben Boyd National Park.
+Public exhibition of the draft plan amendment provided an important opportunity for members of the community to have a say in the management of Ben Boyd National Park.

 What is a plan of management amendment?

 Parks and reserves established under the National Parks and Wildlife Act 1974 need to have a plan of management.
 The plan includes information on important park values and provides directions for management.
 The plan of management is a legal document, and after the plan is adopted all operations and activities in the park must be in line with the plan.
 From time to time plans of management are amended to support changes to park management.

 The current plan of management was adopted in 2010 and is being amended to enable further improvements on the Light to Light Walk in Ben Boyd National Park, including improved visitor facilities.